SumitKr88/JailbrokenDeviceCheck/README.md

 # JailbrokenDeviceCheck
-Security check to validated if device is jailbroken
+Security checks to validate if device is jailbroken